matthew-08/langoo-frontend/project_breakdown/database-design.md

   - The conversations in this application occur between two users.
 I used a join table called conversation here which simply links the users by their respective user IDs.

 - Conversation and Message
-  - The relationship between a conversation and its messages is one-to-many as a conversation can have many messages and each message can only belong to one conversation.
+  - Each message has a foreign key which references a conversation.
+The relationship between a conversation and its messages is one-to-many as a conversation can have many messages and each message can only belong to one conversation.